luk3Sky/docs/docs/robot/firmware/motors.md

 ### motors.test();

 This is used to test the functionality of the motors.
 It will execute following procedures once called.
-- Move forward with increasing speed for 6.5 seconds.
+- Turn Counter Clockwise for ~0.5 seconds.
-- Move forward with decreasing speed for 6.5 seconds.
+- Turn Clockwise for ~0.5 seconds.
-- Move backward with increasing speed for 6.5 seconds.
+- Move forward with increasing speed for ~6.5 seconds.
-- Move backward with decreasing speed for 6.5 seconds.
+- Move forward with decreasing speed for ~6.5 seconds.
-- Rotate Clockwise for 3 seconds.
+- Move backward with increasing speed for ~6.5 seconds.
-- Rotate Counter Clockwise for 3 seconds.
+- Move backward with decreasing speed for ~6.5 seconds.

 ```cpp
 motors.test()